liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## Performance guidance for the SharePoint Migration API

 Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
-Understanding these impacts helps you plan and maximize the efficiency of your migration.
+By understanding these factors, you can plan your migration and maximize its efficiency.
 This guidance may also be applied to SPMT.

 Currently, [SPMT](./introducing-the-sharepoint-migration-tool.md) and other third party vendor tools use the SharePoint API for migration.
 It leverages Azure and uses channels for large content transfer.
 Whatever migration tool you use, these factors apply.
 Follow the recommendations listed below for each phase of your migration process.